Meet our inspiring alumni

 After years of juggling medical training and professional pistol shooting, Elena combined both passions at the 2020 Tokyo Olympics when asked to be the Oceania Olympic Flag Bearer, representing her country and other COVID-19 frontline workers.

-After completing her MD, Elena worked as an intern, resident and then surgical registrar.
-During the past two years’, she has been working on the frontline during the COVID-19 pandemic and is also an Honorary Urology Research Fellow at Austin Health.
-In February 2022, she joined the Urological Society of Australia and New Zealand.
+After completing her MD, Elena worked as an intern, resident and then surgical registrar and is currently studying to become a urological surgeon.
+During the COVID-19 pandemic, Elena worked on the frontline and spent her time looking after patients on COVID wards.
+She is also an Honorary Urology Research Fellow at Austin Health and in February 2022, she joined the Urological Society of Australia and New Zealand.

 With the benefit of hindsight, Elena says she would tell her younger self to: “Think about what you value and why, although those things change with time if you stick to your values and act accordingly you won’t go wrong.”